russgray/basildoncoder_blog/content/development/Coding-by-Convention.md

 product on RoR would never hire non-Ruby-savvy developers anyway?
-That might be the case if you drink the [37signals][4] Kool-Aid and think that any RoR company is by default über-smart and infallible, but in the real world it doesn't work like that; there are countless tiny non- technical companies out there with just one or two developers - I know, because I spent a few years working at one - and maybe their current developers are cool enough to use RoR, but when they inevitably leave and the tech-illiterate management hire a
+That might be the case if you drink the [37signals][4] Kool-Aid and think that any RoR company is by default über-smart and infallible, but in the real world it doesn't work like that; there are countless tiny non-technical companies out there with just one or two developers - I know, because I spent a few years working at one - and maybe their current developers are cool enough to use RoR, but when they inevitably leave and the tech-illiterate management hire a